domenicw/PascalInterpreter/README.md

-#  TinyCalc
+#  Pascal Interpreter

-This is a tiny calculator written is Swift.
-It has it's own compiler and interpreter.
+This is a small interpreter written in Swift.
+It takes in a basic Pascal programm and computes it.

-It is based on [this tutorial](https://ruslanspivak.com/lsbasi-part1/).
+This project is based on [this tutorial](https://ruslanspivak.com/lsbasi-part1/).